PyLink/PyLink/docs/technical/hooks-reference.md

 - **SAVE**: `{'target': 'UID8', 'ts': 1234567892, 'oldnick': 'Abracadabra'}`
     - For protocols that use TS6-style nick saving.
 During nick collisions, instead of killing the losing client, servers that support SAVE will send such a command targeting the losing client, which forces that user's nick to their UID.

+- **VERSION**: `{}`
+    - This is used for protocols that send VERSION requests between servers when a client requests it (e.g. `/raw version pylink.local`).
+    - `coreplugin` automatically handles this by responding with a 351 numeric, with the data being the output of `utils.fullVersion(irc)`.

+- **WHOIS**: `{'target': 'UID1'}`
+    - On protocols supporting it (everything except InspIRCd), the WHOIS command is sent between servers for remote WHOIS requests.
+    - This requires servers to respond with a complete WHOIS reply (using all the different numerics), as done in `coreplugin`.

 ## Hooks that don't map to IRC commands
 Some hooks do not map directly to IRC commands, but to events that protocol modules should handle.